gwu-libraries/alma-notebooks/README.md

 # alma-notebooks
-Notebooks using Alma and Primo APIs.
+Notebooks using Alma and Primo APIs or working with Alma and Primo documentation.